-Amazon, corporate welfare king: Amazon threw in the towel on a new branch office at Long Island City in New York because the company could not get its way to receive government handouts to cushion shareholder profits ($).
-That push to block handouts was partially led by advocates from Seattle.
-In the fallout, Amazon reveals that they will soon cap out jobs in Seattle ($).
-Meanwhile, the company will not pay a penny in federal taxes, despite record breaking profits in 2018.
+Amazon, corporate welfare king: Amazon threw in the towel on a new branch office at Long Island City because the company could not get its way to receive government subsidies ($).
 Richard Florida says that this debacle should push cities and states to enter into compacts to reject corporate welfare.

 Promise of midblock crossings: Philadelphia shows how adding midblock pedestrian crossing can reorient the city in favor of pedestrians.

 Edmonds housing backlash: A backlash to a housing strategy in Edmonds may stall an effort to make space for more people and housing ($).

 Leading the charge: Hilary Franz, Washington’s Public Lands Commissioner, has a bold plan to save forests from wildfires, create jobs, and build affordable housing.

 Cross-country HSR: It’s possible to replace cross-country air travel with high-speed rail.